datoptron/datoptron-website/_pages/now.md

       <div class="wrap">
         <h1 class="mb-5">What we do <span class="green">Now</span></h1>
         <h3>
-          This is a <a href="https://nownownow.com/about" target="_blank">now page</a>.
+          This is a <a href="https://nownownow.com/about" target="_blank" class="anchor-link">now page</a>.
 We list here all the running projects and where we are focusing right now.
         </h3>
       </div>
     </div>